GaryHostt/Oracle_Data_Integrator/README.md

 ## Getting started

-You can find ODI on the OCI marketplace at this [link](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/59419903) or you can start by spinning up [ODI Studio on VirtualBox](https://www.oracle.com/downloads/developer-vm/community-downloads.html#odi).
+You can find ODI on the OCI marketplace at this [link](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/59419903) or you can start local development by spinning up [ODI Studio on VirtualBox](https://www.oracle.com/downloads/developer-vm/community-downloads.html#odi).
 If you are using the marketplace image, you will need [VNCViewer](https://www.realvnc.com/en/connect/download/viewer/windows/) or [TigerVNC](https://tigervnc.org/) in order to see the Linux GUI.

 [How to install ODI from the marketplace](https://www.ateam-oracle.com/deploying-oracle-data-integrator-marketplace-in-a-public-subnet-with-autonomous-database)

 [How to install ODI from the marketplace (alternative)](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.3/odimp/using-oracle-data-integrator-oracle-cloud-marketplace.pdf)

-If you're starting from scratch, use the above two links to get yourself ODI on OCI.
+If you're starting from scratch, follow along with either of the above two links to get ODI running on OCI.
 You use will use [Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) on OCI to manage your deployments with terraform.

 [Flat file to database](https://www.oracle.com/webfolder/technetwork/tutorials/obe/fmw/odi/odi_12c/odi12c_exp_flat_2_tbl/odi12c_exp_flat_2_tbl.html#section1) - beginner